codeaffen/codeaffen.org/_posts/2021-01-25-virtual-envs.md

 {: .box-warning}
 **Warning**: To use `venv` is a very simple method but it is also the most limited.
 You are not able to install different python versions with this module.

-Therefor I looked around for a better solution and found [pyenv](https://github.com/pyenv/pyenv){:target="_blank"}.
+Therefore I looked around for a better solution and found [pyenv](https://github.com/pyenv/pyenv){:target="_blank"}.
-With this manager it is possible to install many different versions of python on your system an create virtual environments from there.
+With this manager it is possible to install many different versions of python on your system and create virtual environments from there.

 ### installing pyenv